 In Queensland, the weather ranges from arid in the centre, to subtropical and all-out tropical near the ocean.
 Those travelling with a RV rental in winter will appreciate the year-round warmth!
-The Whitsunday Islands lie off the coast, along with the famous Great Barrier Reef, is as far as most people go to the north.
+The Whitsunday Islands lie off the coast, along with the famous Great Barrier Reef, and Cairns is as far as most people go to the north.
 Inland lies the mighty Outback, dotted with friendly, small communities of people who carve a living out of this somewhat hostile but spectacular landscape.

 Australia’s stately southern city, diverse Melbourne is the cultural capital with fantastic art, history, dining, museums, parks and architecture.
 It also has a sports-mad population and many Australian Football League games take place there.

 To the south-west of Melbourne is the Great Ocean Road, a famous coastal route which is the perfect place for a campervan rental day trip.
 The Twelve Apostles rock formation and Great Otway National Park are highlights of a route that is beautiful from start to finish.
 Continue following the coast to Adelaide in South Australia.